ololiuhqui/magnolia-free-hugo-theme/README.md

 ## Quick start: how to install 📥

 1. Install hugo extended, follow [the official installation guide](https://gohugo.io/installation/).
-2. Create a new site: `hugo new site <sitename>`.
-3. Clone the theme repo as a submodule into your new site:`git init && git submodule add --depth=1 https://github.com/ololiuhqui/magnolia-free-hugo-theme themes/Magnolia`.
-4. Copy the content from "examplesite" to your site, from the root of your new website folder: `cp -rv themes/Magnolia/exampleSite/* ./`
+For using this theme you **DO NOT NEED** to execute `hugo new site`, as you will be cloning an example site in step 2.

+2. Clone the exampleSite and the theme from the repo:`git init && git clone -b exampleSite --recurse-submodules https://github.com/ololiuhqui/magnolia-free-hugo-theme <YourSiteName>` (change \<YourSiteName\> in the command with the name you wanna give to your site).

-5. Delete your default `config.toml` from the root folder of your site; the new configurations will be found in `config/_default`.
+3. Delete your default `config.toml` from the root folder of your site; the new configurations will be found in `config/_default`.
 The main configuration file is `config/_default/config.toml`, but most variables are overwritten or defined by the individual language configuration files (eg. `config/_default/languages/.en.toml`)

-6. See the website preview with `hugo serve -D`
+4. Move to your site directory and see the website preview with `hugo serve -D`

 ## How to update ♻